 PODER in other tenses

-It's worth checkin these out.
+It's worth checking these out.
 PODER is a super-used verb and you need to bookmark the conjugation reference and start using it.